mtenenholtz/cpai/README.md

     "docs-only": {
       "include": ["README.md", "docs/**/*"],
       "exclude": ["**/*.png"],
-      "prompt": "Summarize the docs and propose improvements."
+      "prompt": "Summarize the docs and propose improvements.", "selectedPrompts": ["style-guide"]
     }
   }
 }
 ```

 - Use a profile: `aicp copy . --profile docs-only`
-- Add/override a prompt at runtime:
+- Add/override instructions at runtime:
   - Inline: `--prompt "Refactor for clarity; note assumptions."`
   - From file: `--prompt-file .prompt.txt`
-- The prompt is inserted at the very top and bottom wrapped in `<PROMPT>...</PROMPT>` tags and counts toward the token budget when packing.
+- The instructions are inserted at the very top and bottom wrapped in `<INSTRUCTIONS>...</INSTRUCTIONS>` tags and count toward the token budget when packing.
+Any selected saved prompts are appended beneath the initial `<INSTRUCTIONS>` block as `<PROMPT name="...">...</PROMPT>` blocks.